Deron Williams: Personal life

-Williams was baptized as a Christian early 2010.
+Williams was baptized as a Christian in early 2010.
 He married Amy Young, whom he had known since second grade and had dated since high school, and has four children.

 Williams appeared as himself on the Disney Channel show The Suite Life on Deck during the season 3 episode Twister: Part 1 along with Dwight Howard and Kevin Love.

 An avid boxing and MMA fan, Williams has trained for years in mixed martial arts and boxing and owns a stake in Fortis MMA.
 On November 5, 2021, it was announced that he would be fighting on the undercard of the Jake Paul vs. Tommy Fury fight.
 On November 9, 2021, his opponent was revealed to be Frank Gore.
+Williams won the fight in a split decision.

 Exhibition boxing record

 Endorsements

 Williams was the cover athlete for the video game NBA Baller Beats on the Xbox 360.
 He attended E3 2012 to promote the game, as well play the game in the NBA Baller Beats booth.
 Williams currently has endorsement deals with companies such as Nike, Vitaminwater, Red Bull and MetroPCS; he acquired many of the deals during his successful time with the Utah Jazz.
 Since joining the Nets, Williams has starred in commercials for Red Bull and MetroPCS.